bruceravel/demeter/documentation/Athena/intro.rst

 There is quite a bit of help built right into :demeter:`athena`.
-Typing :kbd:`Control`-:kbd:`m` or selecting :title:`Document` from the Help menu will display :demeter:`athena`'s document in a web browser or in the built-in document viewer.
-The :title:`Document sections` submenu allows you to jump directly to a particular topic.
-Also, many parts of the program have a button which will take you directly to the part of the document that describes that part of the program.
+Typing :kbd:`Control`-:kbd:`m` or selecting :menuselection:`Help --> Document` will display :demeter:`athena`'s document in a web browser or in the built-in document viewer.
+Many parts of the program have a button which will take you directly to the part of the document that describes that part of the program.